bkentropy/bkentropy.github.io/README.md

 bkentropy.github.io
 ===========================
-My first website.
-Work in progress.
+Under construction.

 #Summary
 This website was created as part of the cirriculum of Operation Spark.
-The portfolio includes projects from this time.
+The portfolio includes projects from that time.